rockettheme/docs/Docs/wordpress/themes/chimera/INDEX.md

 ![](assets/chimera.png)

 Chimera is a clean, modern and minimalistic theme showcasing the beauty of your content.
-The template uses flat elements, streamlined custom fonts, and extensive iconography to maintain a balance of simplicity with style and elegance.
+The theme uses flat elements, streamlined custom fonts, and extensive iconography to maintain a balance of simplicity with style and elegance.

 New to Gantry 5?
 -----